LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 **Student 1:**
 TECH QUESTIONS:
 1) What are your strengths as a developer?
-2) What is the difference between equality operators and relational operators?
+2) What is the difference between a `+` when dealing with numbers and a `+` when dealing with strings?
-3) What is a branch?
+3) Compare and contrast equality operators and relational operators.

 PROMPT:
 As a developer you are tasked with calculating some information for a farmer.
 The farmer has chickens (2 legs), goats (4 legs) and horses (4 legs).
 Create a function that takes in the three animal quantities and returns the total number of legs on the farm.